-If the minimum number of rounds is not met, the tournament is no longer DCI-sanctioned and will not be included in Planeswalker Points.
+If the minimum number of rounds is not met, the tournament is no longer DCI-sanctioned and will not provide Planeswalker Points.
 If the minimum number of rounds is not met for any DCI-sanctioned tournament, the Tournament Organizer should report the tournament to the DCI as "Did Not Occur."